blakejakopovic/firmata-spark/README.md

 Firmata-Spark
 ===

+#### This repo has been depreciated in favor of [Spark](https://github.com/jacobrosenthal/arduino/tree/Spark).
+The best outcome is for Spark Firmata support to be pushed upstream into the parent Firmata repo.
+If you'd like to see where things are at, take a look at the [Firmata Spark PR](https://github.com/firmata/arduino/pull/141/).

+---

 This is a port of the [Firmata](http://firmata.org/wiki/Main_Page) Arduino communication library for the Spark Core. **Please be aware that this is a very early release**.

 Since the Firmata library supports streaming, Firmata on the [Spark Core](https://www.spark.io/) supports Serial, TCP and UDP protocols.
 This means that you can control and interact with your Spark locally over your wireless network, without high latency and bandwidth limitations.